bitagoras/xtype/README.md

 Core Idea
 ---------

 To unify the contradicting requirements of simplicity and advanced features, the format specification is divided into two meta levels.
 The core grammar describes a very simple but hierarchical data structure.
 Advanced features such as random access are hidden in a special grammar rule for meta information.
 When ignoring the meta information, the file still can be parsed with the core grammar and most of the binary data types can be understood.
-It is assumed that more than 90% of the UBN files will not make use of the additional meta information.
+It is assumed that most UBN files of typical usage will not contain any meta information.

 ### Features of the grammar